grokuku/ComfyUI-Holaf-Utilities/README.md

 ### ✅ Completed Features (Selection)

+*   `✅` **Massive Gallery Performance Overhaul:** Reworked the thumbnail loading mechanism to be non-blocking and debounced.
+The gallery now remains fluid and responsive even when scrolling through tens of thousands of images, preventing server overload.
 *   `✅` **Dialog & Accessibility Overhaul:** All dialogs are now fully keyboard navigable.
 Simple dialogs use arrow keys for button selection, while the complex export dialog features advanced 2D-aware navigation for all controls.
 *   `✅` **UI & Focus Management:** Fixed a critical z-index bug causing dialogs to appear behind the fullscreen view.
 Corrected a major usability issue where clicking on UI controls (sliders, checkboxes) would improperly block main keyboard shortcuts.
 *   `✅` **Unsaved Changes Warning on Export:** The editor now prompts the user to save or discard changes before exporting an edited image, preventing accidental data loss.